Robin lives in the San Francisco Bay Area. She has three children and loves to share her tips and tricks for staying organized.

-Organizing Your Closet
+Tips for Organizing Your Closet Cheaply

 We recently moved to SF from San Luis Obispo and went from a large walk-in closet and individual closets for our daughters to only two small closets for the whole family.
-I am a pretty organized person in general, but this was difficult.
+I am a pretty organized person in general, but this wasn't easy.
 My husband is a big guy too, and his clothes take up a ton of room.
 Needless to say, I made a bunch of trips to The Container Store.
 My Aunt Marlie, the most organized person I know, says that everything has its home.
 Here are a few helpful hints to find the right home for your things:

-1. Give Away
+1. Give Items Away

 2. Buy All Matching Hangers

-3. Double Hanging Bar
+3. Install a Double Hanging Bar

 I love this for my closet because it doubles your space.
 It basically gives you two bars about 3 feet apart to hang your clothes.
 I have all of my tops on the closet bar and all of my skirts and pants on the second bottom bar.
 There still is enough room on the bottom, but not for dresses.

-4. Shoe Racks
+4. Purchase Shoe Racks

 There are basically four types of shoe organizers: floor shoe storage, hanging shoe storage, over-the-door shoe storage, and shoe boxes.
-I use the over-the-door shoe organizers and the shoe boxes for other purposes (see below).
-I don’t like the shoe boxes because it takes too much time to find the shoes, take them out of the box, and put them away.
-I prefer the floor storage for the easiest access and efficiency.
+I use the over-the-door shoe organizers and the shoeboxes for other purposes (see below).
+I’m not too fond of the shoe boxes because it takes too much time to find the shoes, take them out of the box, and put them away.
+I prefer floor storage for the easiest access and efficiency.

-5. Drawer Organizers
+5. Purchase Drawer Organizers

 My drawers with my shirts are organized by style, as is my drawer with scarves and hats.
 You can buy separators for these drawers, but I haven’t yet.
-Now for my kids, I was having the hardest time keeping their drawers straight because their clothes are so small and usually I’m in a rush when I am getting them dressed.
+Now for my kids, I was having the hardest time keeping their drawers straight because their clothes are so small, and usually, I’m in a rush when I am getting them dressed.
 So I purchased 20 shoe boxes from the container store and took all of their clothes out of their drawers.
-I organized them by style (short sleeve onesies, long sleeved onesies, shorts, pants, underwear, socks, etc), neatly folded them and organized them into the boxes.
-It really helps keeping things straight.
+I organized them by style (short sleeve onesies, long-sleeved onesies, shorts, pants, underwear, socks, etc.), neatly folded them, and organized them into the boxes.
+It really helps to keep things straight.
 I leave the lids off of the boxes.

 6. Plastic Bins